Psychiatry Residency Faculty

 Katherine Martin, MD

 Katherine Martin, MD, has been a psychiatrist in the Department of Psychiatry at Lehigh Valley Health Network in Allentown, Pa., since 2014.
-She is an Assistant Clinical Professor at University of South Florida College of Medicine, LVHN’s academic affiliate.
+She is an Associate Clinical Professor at University of South Florida College of Medicine, LVHN’s academic affiliate.
 She is also Vice Chair for Education and Research.

 She received a Bachelor of Arts degree in biology and society from Cornell University in Ithaca, N.Y., and her medical degree from Columbia University College of Physicians and Surgeons in New York, N.Y.
 Martin completed her residency in Psychiatry at NYU School of Medicine.
 She also completed a Psychosomatic Medicine Fellowship at Brigham and Women’s Hospital in Boston, Mass.